 Wildernis Café + Bar captures the Palmie vibe perfectly.
-This once sleepy suburb that has become a thriving dining hub boasts an assortment of different eateries, each one, including Wildernis, reflecting the casual Palm Beach style.
+This once sleepy suburb, now full of building activity, houses an assortment of eateries, each one, including Wildernis, reflecting a casual Palm Beach style.

-Divided into two spaces: a downstairs day venue that houses a dining room and the kitchen and, around the corner, an open air upstairs terrace looking out to the sea, Wildernis is the ultimate venue for flexible dining – for meals, tapas and drinks or functions.
+Divided into two spaces: a downstairs venue that houses a dining room and the kitchen and, around the corner, an open air upstairs terrace looking out to the sea, Wildernis is the ultimate venue for flexible dining – for coffee, meals and drinks or functions.

 Local ‘tradie’ owners Andy Canfield and Josh Bailey enlisted their family and friends to help complete their vision of a twin-venue, light beach-vibe eatery and bar.

 “My brother Paul made the timber work,” Andy tells us, “and friends Eden and Adam helped as well.”
 His pride in the completed project is evident, and why not!
 It’s a fabulous addition to Palm Beach, bringing beachside into the space.

 “We wanted to wow people.
 If people are paying for a meal, it shouldn’t be about just the meal – it should be about the whole experience,” Josh tells me when we first meet.

 Wildernis has always been keen to provide that experience, the café and bar going through several permutations in the last few years, from fine food to tapas to modern Australian café style, now under the experienced hand of Chef Jalal Hormez-Toma.

 Three years on, it was the dining out experience we all missed during the COVID lockdown.
 Doing ‘drive by’ takeaway of food and cocktails, their own local deliveries as well as Uber Eats from the downstairs window, Wildernis’ staff dropped from sixteen to six, with staff numbers building again as restrictions lift.